-Ball pythons (Python regius) are a 3-5’ long, crepuscular, semi-arboreal snake native to central and western Africa.
+Ball pythons (Python regius) are 3-5’ long, crepuscular, semi-arboreal snakes native to central and western Africa.
 They prefer semi-arid grasslands, forests, and fields for habitat.
 Although they are frequently found in burrows, they are known to hunt in trees.

-Ball pythons have thick, muscular bodies and a peanut-shaped head, covered in smooth scales.
+Ball pythons have thick, muscular bodies and peanut-shaped heads covered in smooth scales.
 Wild-type (“normal”) ball pythons have a brown and black pattern outlined by white, with a pale belly.
 However, thanks to captive breeding efforts, ball pythons are now available in many other colors and patterns.

-Ball pythons are one of the most common pet snakes in the US due to their hardiness, manageable size, docile nature, and ease of breeding in captivity.
+Ball pythons are among the most common pet snakes in the US due to their hardiness, manageable size, docile nature, and ease of captive breeding.
 With good care, they are capable of living 30 years or more.

-Cohabitation (keeping multiple ball pythons in one enclosure) is not recommended, as ball pythons are not a social species, and keeping them together can cause unnecessary stress.
+We do not recommend cohabitating (keeping multiple snakes in one enclosure) since ball pythons are not a social species, and keeping them together can cause unnecessary stress.
 It can also cause accidents at feeding time.

 How to quarantine a ball python

-Even if you don’t have other reptiles, quarantine is still important because it allows you to closely monitor your snake for signs of illness and administer treatment.
-Due to concerns about nidovirus, ball pythons must be quarantined for a relatively long period of 6-12 months.
-You can use your ball python’s long-term enclosure for quarantine, or you can use a large plastic tub.
-Although not ideal long-term housing, tubs are inexpensive, easy to clean, and make an excellent short-term option for quarantine purposes.
+Even if you don’t have other reptiles, quarantine is still essential because it allows you to closely monitor your snake for signs of illness and administer treatment.
+You can use your ball python’s long-term enclosure for quarantine or a large plastic tub.
+Tubs are inexpensive and easy to clean, making them the go-to option for quarantine.

-Here are some rules for quarantining your ball python:
+Here are some general rules for quarantining your ball python:

-- Get the ball python checked by an experienced reptile veterinarian and treated for parasites if needed.
+- If needed, get the ball python checked by an experienced reptile veterinarian and treated for parasites.

 Do ball pythons need UVB?

-Technically they can survive without it, but we still recommend providing appropriate UVB lighting for ball pythons.
-UVB lighting helps provide a clear day/night cycle, provides all of the vitamin D that your pet needs, strengthens the immune system, facilitates better digestion, and other benefits.
+While ball pythons can survive without UVB lighting, we recommend providing it, if possible.
+UVB lighting helps give a clear day/night cycle, provides all of the vitamin D your pet needs, strengthens the immune system, facilitates better digestion, and other benefits.

 The best UVB bulbs for ball pythons housed in a 48” x 24” x 24” terrarium are:

-UVB is blocked by glass and plastic, so placing the terrarium in front of a window doesn’t count as “free UVB” — in fact it can make your terrarium too hot due to the greenhouse effect.
-Don’t forget to replace your bulb every 12 months!
+UVB is blocked by glass and plastic, so placing the terrarium in front of a window doesn’t count as “free UVB” — in fact, it can make your terrarium too hot due to the greenhouse effect.
+Don’t forget to replace your bulb about every 12 months!

 How to measure UVI

-The strength of a lamp’s UVB output is measured in UV Index, or UVI.
-Coincidentally, this is the same measurement that the World Health Organization uses to measure risk of skin damage from exposure to solar radiation.
+The strength of a lamp’s UVB output is measured in UV Index or UVI.
+Coincidentally, this is the measurement that the World Health Organization uses to estimate the risk of skin damage from exposure to solar radiation.
 The best way to measure UVI in your ball python’s enclosure is with a Solarmeter 6.5.

 To use the Solarmeter, hold the device vertically at the height of the basking surface, with the lens pointing directly up at the lamp.
 Ball pythons should have a basking UVI between 3.0-4.0, with UVI everywhere else in the enclosure being lower.
-Although there is a basking distance recommended in the previous section, note that factors such as the density of your terrarium mesh as well as the exact hood you’re using for your UVB lamp will affect the exact distance needed.
+Although the previous section recommends a basking distance, note that factors such as the density of your terrarium mesh and the hood you are using for your UVB lamp will affect the exact space needed.

-Like other reptiles, ball pythons are cold-blooded, which means that they rely on external temperatures to manage their own body temperature and metabolism.
+Like other reptiles, ball pythons are cold-blooded, which means they rely on external temperatures to manage their body temperature and metabolism.
 A reptile’s enclosure should offer a range of temperatures to allow them to thermoregulate effectively.
 To ensure your ball python is healthy and comfortable, provide them with a habitat that offers a range of temperatures for effective thermoregulation.
 In particular, we find that the enclosure should have a warm and cool side, with a temperature range of 90-95°F for the warm side and 76-80°F for the cool side.
 We also suggest placing hides on both sides of the enclosure.